Anderson University (English)

 I am generally available Monday-Friday from 9am-8pm, and will travel to meet with students as needed.
 My rate is $45/hr., but this rate may increase depending upon travel expenses.

 I look forward to hearing from you!
 Over the past four years, I have been an educator, and not just in a classroom.
 When I began college, I was a dance teacher in a studio.
 A couple years later, I became a trainer for a coffee company and a restaurant.
-This past summer was spent in Beijing, where I taught English in a
+This past summer was spent in Beijing, where I taught English in a classroom of twenty-one Chinese college students.
+Teaching has

 As an English major, I spent much of my time reviewing papers, correcting grammatical mistakes, and receiving correction from my peers and professors.
 Grammar, as small as it may seem, can hugely impact student success in writing; it is vital that they understand grammatical correctness.